Last Revised October 19, 2022 (“Effective Date”)

-We may, and sometimes are required by law, to disclose your health information in the course of any administrative or judicial proceeding to the extent expressly authorized by a court or administrative order.
+We may disclose, and sometimes are required by law to disclose, your health information in the course of any administrative or judicial proceeding to the extent expressly authorized by a court or administrative order.
 We may also disclose information about you in response to a subpoena, discovery request or other lawful process if reasonable efforts have been made to notify you of the request and you have not objected, or if your objections have been resolved by a court or administrative order.

-We may, and sometimes are required by law, to disclose your PHI for law enforcement purposes, including reporting of certain types of wounds or physical injuries or in response to a court order, warrant, subpoena, summons or similar process authorized by law.
+We may disclose, and sometimes are required by law to disclose, your PHI for law enforcement purposes, including reporting of certain types of wounds or physical injuries or in response to a court order, warrant, subpoena, summons or similar process authorized by law.
 We may also disclose PHI when the information is needed for identifying or locating a suspect, fugitive, material witness or missing person; about a victim of a crime; about an individual who has dies; in relation to criminal conduct on our premises; or in emergency circumstances to report a crime, the location of a crime, or victims, or the identity, description or location of a person who has committed a crime.

 We may disclose your PHI as necessary to comply with workers' compensation laws.
 For example, to the extent your care is covered by workers' compensation, we will make periodic reports to your employer about your condition.
 We are also required by law to report cases of occupational injury or occupational illness to the employer or workers' compensation insurer.

-In the event that DermDocs, P.C. or Portrait Health, Inc. is sold or merged with another organization, your health information/record will become the property of the new owner, although you will maintain the right to request that copies of your health information be transferred to another physician or medical group.
+In the event that Medical Groups or Portrait Health, Inc. is sold or merged with another organization, your health information/record will become the property of the new owner, although you will maintain the right to request that copies of your health information be transferred to another physician or medical group.